-Collecting assessment evidence is not as simple as it sounds.
-It is about the whole Assessment system within an RTO.
+Collecting performance evidence in your assessments is not as simple as it sounds.
+Often it comes down to the whole Assessment system that is relevant for that training and how it is conducted within an RTO.

 The Assessment systems are often where an RTO’s operations falls down.
 They certainly show up time and time again in audit reports, and statistics from ASQA show they are an area that need support.
 This area is the most critical in being able to demonstrate quality outcomes for your students, and your RTO.
 This post looks at considerations for your assessment system, tools and evidence to be collected.

-Firstly lets look at the Assessment tools themself and how they fit into the Principles of Assessment (fairness, validity, flexibility and reliability) and rules of evidence (validity, authenticity, sufficiency, currency).
+When looking at the perfromance you need to consider the Assessment tools themself and how they fit into the Principles of Assessment (fairness, validity, flexibility and reliability) and rules of evidence (validity, authenticity, sufficiency, currency).

 Information in your RTO assessment tools